**We are still accepting applications for the General LLM for Fall 2025**

-Advance your legal career with a General LLM from Oregon Law, a program designed for both international law graduates and US attorneys seeking to deepen their expertise, expand their practice areas, or gain a competitive edge in an evolving legal landscape.
+Advance your legal career with a General LLM from Oregon Law, a program designed for both international and US attorneys and law graduates seeking to deepen their expertise, expand their practice areas, or gain a competitive edge in an evolving legal landscape.

 Oregon Law's one-year General LLM program welcomes: